dalibo/pitrery/CONTRIBUTING.md

 - Attach tar.gz and .tar.gz.asc to the GitHub release.
 - Build and push deb with `make -C debian/ build push` (make sure DEBFULLNAME and DEBEMAIL env variable are defined and correspond to your gpg signing key).
 - Update and commit rpm/pitrery.spec.
-Build and push with `make -C rpm/ build push`.
+Build and push with `make -C rpm/ release`.
 - Push these commits.
 - Update website in `gh-pages` branch.
   - Create news entry.